360 Secure Browser

 360 Secure Browser (360 Security Browser) or 360 Safe Browser (360安全浏览器) is a web browser developed by the Qihoo company of Beijing, China.
-It was first released in September 2008.
+Version 1.0 was released in July 2008 (first non-beta release; first beta in changelog is from April).

 The browser by default renders the webpage using the WebKit-based engine adapted for Google Chrome, Blink, and when running in compatibility mode, it renders webpages using the Trident engine found in Internet Explorer.

-World version

-In early 2014 Qihoo released a global version of its web browser.

-360 (Speed) Extreme Browser (Explorer) version

-Besides 360 Secure Browser, there is another version titled 360 Extreme Browser (360 Extreme Explorer).
+Webkit-based engine was introduced in 2010 (dual-engine with Trident), as the 360 Extreme Browser (360极速浏览器).
+In the 360 Secure Browser it was added in 2012, in version 6.